What is earnest money?

 How earnest money works (step-by-step breakdown)

-You’ll stipulate the amount of earnest money you plan to deposit in your offer, along with the offer price, target closing date, financing details.
+Your offer will stipulate the amount of earnest money you plan to deposit, along with the offer price, target closing date, and financing details.

-Your offer will also include any contingencies, which are explicit circumstances in which you can exit the deal without losing your earnest money, like a bad home inspection or if your financing falls through.
+The offer will also include any contingencies, which are explicit circumstances in which you can exit the deal without losing your earnest money, like a bad home inspection or financing falling through.

-The seller will either accept your offer as is or negotiate terms – which may include the earnest money amount – until an agreement is reached or they reject your offer.
+The seller will either accept your offer as is or negotiate terms — which may include the earnest money amount — until you reach an agreement or they reject your offer.

-If both parties come to an agreement and the offer gets accepted, all of the terms are drafted up into a legally binding purchase agreement.
+If both parties come to an agreement and the seller accepts the offer, the terms are drafted into a legally binding purchase agreement.

 Assuming there’s a delay between the contract signing and closing, the seller must de-list the home and change the listing status to pending or contingent, depending on the terms of the agreement.